Lelekhoa1812/Knowledge-Test/README.md

 A product of COS30043 unit, Swinburne semester 1, 2024
 1. Mercury server accessibility: https://mercury.swin.edu.au/cos30043/s103844421/COS30043/Knowledge%20Testing%20Website/Credential.html
 Important Notice: The Contribution feature can ONLY being used from using Mercury server link.
-If you would like to access them, logged to this Mercury credential information upon request:
+If you would like to access them, contact me for the Mercury credential information.
-Username:  s103844421
-Password: Kho@le2003

 2. GitHub page accessibility:
 (https://lelekhoa1812.github.io/Knowledge-Test/Knowledge%20Testing%20Website/Credential.html)